 - Locking mechanisms and rib height: There are numerous standing seam roofers who form their panels in the field (your yard) instead of purchasing pre-formed/pre-cut panels from a manufacturer who specializes in standing seam materials.
 While cutting and forming every panel on site may seem like a custom way to approach standing seam manufacturing, the quality of the locking mechanisms at the seams is typically very weak.
 When a side by side comparison is done (ours vs. theirs), the differences are profound.
 Plus, the panels we use have a 1 1/2″ rib height which is the best defense against moisture and provides the most aesthetically appealing panel.
 Many field formed panels have 3/4″ or lower seams.

 - Substrate: The material standing seam is made from should be Galvalume, period.
 Galvalume is a combination of galvanized steel and aluminum.
 100% aluminum standing seam is simply too soft for the geographic region we serve and can dent too easily from even the slightest hail.
 While any standing seam material can dent from hail, it’s much less likely with a 24 gauge Galvalume panel than any other material.

 - Striations: “Oil Canning” is a term used to describe the waviness that occurs with standing seam panels which is caused by thermal expansion and contraction.
 We use striated panels which minimize oil canning which also provides a more aesthetically appealing panel.

+There’s no denying the many benefits of standing seam metal roofing.
 I hope this information clarifies some of the mystery between standing seam products being offered today.
 The best thing you can do for yourself is to do side by side comparisons.
-We would love to show you why our Standing Seam the best available.
+We would love to show you why our standing seam is the best available.
 Contact us today for a free consultation.